How Well Do Vision-Language Models Understand Sequential Driving Scenes? A Sensitivity Study: Methodology

 In this paper, we demonstrate the framework using CoVLA dataset results: the framework classifies the textual descriptions into seven categories capturing ego vehicle state and driving scenarios: (1) motion state (moving, stopping, stopped); (2) directional motion (moving straight, left, right); (3) velocity (very high to low); (4) following behavior (is the ego vehicle following another agent?); (5) acceleration (positive, negative or zero); (6) detection of traffic lights; (7) ego vehicle's motion along a curved or straight road.

 These seven categories were automatically extracted from the first sentence of CoVLA's captions and align with fundamental aspects of autonomous driving evaluation: basic kinematic understanding \cite{ko2025st}, trajectory assessment \cite{arai2025covla}, speed perception \cite{li2025applications}, multi-agent interaction \cite{cui2024survey}, dynamic state changes \cite{ko2025st}, environmental awareness \cite{atakishiyev2024explainable}, and path understanding \cite{narayanan2019dynamic}.
 This scope was deliberately chosen for presentation purposes; using the full CoVLA caption text would automatically produce several additional categories.
-The framework also generalizes across annotation schemes, Honda Scenes \cite{narayanan2019dynamic} for instanve yields 16 environmental categories (road type, weather, surface, lighting, infrastructure), complementing CoVLA's behavioral categories.
+The framework also generalizes across annotation schemes, Honda Scenes \cite{narayanan2019dynamic} for instance yields 16 environmental categories (road type, weather, surface, lighting, infrastructure), complementing CoVLA's behavioral categories.
 Sample evaluations for each dataset are available on the supplementary webpage.

 Figure~\ref{fig:state_transition} demonstrates the framework's automatic categorization of CoVLA's textual descriptions, identifying 108 distinct driving scenarios across these seven categories.
-These scenarios were manually curated and verified against the original driving videos using the web application described in Section~\ref{subsec:human_evaluation}.
+The deterministic keyword-based mapping was manually curated, with all 108 scenarios verified against the original driving videos using the web application described in Section~\ref{subsec:human_evaluation}.